hamidezrb/TeamMate/README.md

 <h1>Distinctiveness and Complexity</h1>

-This project helps people find awesome people with similar interests and help them to be more sociable, therefore it is completely different than the other projects in this course, but i try to implement all methods learned through the lectures and problem sets.
+<p>This project helps people find awesome people with similar interests and help them to be more sociable, therefore it is completely different than the other projects in this course, but i try to implement all methods learned through the lectures and problem sets. </p>
-In terms of complexity, I used Django with more than one model and several javascript files to the frontend.
-Moreover, all of the web application is responsive to the different screen sizes (mainly mobile phones and computers).
+<p>In terms of complexity, I used Django with more than one model and several javascript files to the frontend.
+Moreover, all of the web application is responsive to the different screen sizes (mainly mobile phones and computers).<p>

 <h1>How to run the application</h1>

-Make and apply migrations by running python manage.py makemigrations teamMateApp and python manage.py migrate. python manage.py runserver to run the server.
+Make and apply migrations by running
+<code>python manage.py makemigrations teamMateApp</code>
+<code>python manage.py migrate</code>
+run the server
+<code>python manage.py runserver</code>
 Go to website address and register an account.